aleksejst/GnCD_CourseProject/Codebook.md

 # Codebook: DataTidy.txt

-This document describes the original data and manipulations perfomed on it by the author to produce the __Tidy Data__ stored in the _DataTidy.txt_
+This document describes the original data and manipulations performed on it by the author to produce the __Tidy Data__ stored in the _DataTidy.txt_

 ## Original Data

 Original data was obtained in form of an archive package containing multiple files in several subfolders.

-Here is the list of files and description obtained from the _README.txt_ located int he archive.
+Here is the list of files and description obtained from the _README.txt_ located in the archive.
 Please refer to the _README.txt_ for more details:

 * 'README.txt'
 * 'features_info.txt': Shows information about the variables used on the feature vector.